 Josien Pieterse

-Josien is, together with Cas Bool, founder and co-director of Framer Framed.
+Josien is co-founder and co-director of Framer Framed.
 Framer Framed is a platform for art and culture, with an exhibition space in Amsterdam.
-Their exhibitions are located at the intersection of contemporary art, visual culture and politics.
-The exhibitions present work by known and unknown artists, who are active worldwide and address social issues.
-When organizing exhibitions, Framer Framed offers a platform to both established curators and new names.
-In addition to each exhibition, an in-depth, interdisciplinary public program takes place, consisting of artist talks, lectures, film screenings, performances and publications.
+The exhibitions are situated at the intersection of contemporary art, visual culture and politics.
+They present work by both well-known and lesser-known artists who are active internationally and engage with social issues.

-Josien Pieterse was founder and ten years director of Network Democracy, a platform for democratic innovation.
-In 2014, she received the oeuvre prize, ‘Radical Innovators’, from the journalistic magazine Vrij Nederland for her work with Network Democracy.
-Network Democracy co-initiated the whistleblower website PubLeaks, widely supported by a range of national newspapers and magazines.
-She was also the initiator of Voorjebuurt, a crowdfunding platform for neighborhood initiatives.
-Both PubLeaks and Voorjebuurt are now independent foundations.
+Josien Pieterse was also founder and for ten years director of Network Democracy, a platform for democratic innovation.
+In 2014, she received the oeuvre prize ‘Radical Innovators’ from the journalistic magazine Vrij Nederland for her work with Network Democracy.
+Network Democracy was co-initiator of the whistleblower website PubLeaks, of Voorjebuurt, a crowdfunding platform for neighborhood initiatives,and of the debate series New Democracy in collaboration with Pakhuis De Zwijger, which hosted more than 40 gatherings.

-From 2007-2017, Josien worked as an independent oral historian and researcher at Atria, an institute for emancipation and women’s history in Amsterdam.
-Josien directed two documentaries about the women’s movement: Fem.doc (2002) – about the legacy of the second feminist wave – and Women’s Health Movement and Discovering and Renewing (2008) – about the rise of the women’s health movement.
-She did research and interview projects with women from the Communist Party of the Netherlands (CPN), pioneers of safe-houses for women (Blijf van m’n Lijf-huizen), feminists within the church and female victims of abuse within the Catholic Church.
-Josien started Atria’s oral history archive (in video) together with Grietje Keller and Saskia Wieringa, and she was also involved in the methodological development of the archive.
+From 2007–2017, Josien worked independently as an oral historian and researcher at Atria, institute for emancipation and women’s history.
+Josien directed two documentaries about different aspects of the women’s movement.
+She carried out research and interview projects with women from the Communist Party of the Netherlands (CPN), the women’s aid movement, pioneers of the Blijf van m’n Lijf shelters, feminists within the church, and survivors of abuse within the Catholic Church.
+She was involved in setting up Atria’s oral history (video-)archive and in developing its interview methodology.

 Agenda